DamianSheldon/DamianSheldon.github.io/source/_posts/2016-02-25-ios-technical-interview-part-3.markdown

 * You can add method to existing class even to that class whose source is not available to you.
 * You can extend functionality of a class without subclassing.
-* You can split implementation in multiple classes.
+* You can split implementation in multiple files.

 ###3.What are KVO and KVC?
 A: